nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Precision:** Avoid mis-clicking and mistakes as CLI will execute the exact command you type 💯
 * **Offline:** CLI does not require internet and allows you to use it anywhere 👩‍💻

+Here's a quick tip!
+To navigate back to the top of this page, use the `Home` key on Windows/Linux or `command + ↑` on Mac.

 <!-- * Table of Contents -->
 ## Table of Contents
 - [Quick Start](#quick-start-non-technical-users)